Skip to main content

 (B) Submission of cost reports

 (2) For good cause, an ICFIID may request and the department may grant an extension of fourteen calendar days for submitting a cost report.
-An ICFIID requesting an extension must do so in writing via email to cr-icf@dodd.ohio.gov, explain the circumstances resulting in the need for an extension, and submit the request no later than ninety calendar days after the end of the reporting period.
+An ICFIID will request an extension in writing via email to cr-icf@dodd.ohio.gov, explain the circumstances resulting in the need for an extension, and submit the request no later than ninety calendar days after the end of the reporting period.

 (C) Classifying costs